 The crown also becomes porous and permeable to germs, so it should not be kept on for too long.
 It is also the most fragile and less durable crown type.

 Price of a dental crown

-The price of a dental crown varies according to the patient’s needs, which is why your dentist at the Addis Ababa Dental Clinic will give you a clear and transparent estimate after examination.
+The price of a dental crown varies according to the patient’s needs, which is why your dentist atour dental clinic in Addis Ababa will give you a clear and transparent estimate after examination.

 How is a dental crown placed?